-The cloud has opened up massive possibilities for businesses.
-The ability to scale quickly without growing on-premise equipment has been a game changer in recent years.
+The cloud has opened up massive possibilities for organizations.
+The ability to scale quickly without growing on-premises equipment has been a game changer in recent years.
 But innovation gives rise to more sophisticated problems.
 At the same rate that cutting-edge solutions develop, we often see an analogous rise in attacks and flaws.

 According to Security Magazine, 80% of companies experienced a cloud-based data breach in the past 18 months.
 While there’s no doubt that there are benefits to the cloud, if you want to remain secure you have to be able to anticipate these security flaws and mitigate them before an incident occurs.

 Tighten Up Access Controls

 The point of access is always a security concern when it comes to the cloud.
 If an unwanted person gains access to your systems or cloud-based resources, you’re faced with an automatic security concern, which could potentially be as dangerous as a full-blown data breach.

 When developing access policies think about the following: